 (Prices may change slightly with the release of the iPhone 14, but many recent iPhones will still be worth triple digits.)

 You can check how much your phone is worth on our website, where there’s a short questionnaire to fill out.
-Should you decide to sell your current iPhone, we’ll pay via Paypal as soon as you bring the device to a UPS Store location.
+Should you decide to sell your current iPhone, we’ll pay via Paypal or Walmart Cash Pickup as soon as you bring the device to a UPS Store location.
 You can then use the funds to purchase a new iPhone 14 (or any other iPhone you like).